Osteoarthritis at the base of the thumb

 What are my surgical options?

 There are several surgical options available.
-Your consultant will discuss with you which is the most suitable for you.
+Your consultant will discuss with you which is the most suitable option for you.

-• Trapeziectomy is currently the most common surgery.
-It involves a complete removal of the small bone at the base of your thumb, called the trapezium.
+The small bone at the base of your thumb, called the trapezium.

 MAIA prosthesis